terrence333/se-assignment-2-introduction-to-software-engineering-terrence333/README.md

 Frequent client/user collaboration and feedback are encouraged.
 Suitable for projects with rapidly changing requirements or where requirements are not well-defined initially.

 The Agile model is often preferred for projects with dynamic requirements, where flexibility and adaptation are essential.
-The Waterfall model may be more suitable for projects with well-defined and stable requirements, where a structured, sequential approach is beneficial.
+The Waterfall model may be more suitable for projects with well-defined and stable requirements, where a structured, sequential approach is beneficial (Amber and Lines, 2012).

 Requirements Engineering: